-What exactly is an allergy to the cold, and what can be done about it?
-I was recently diagnosed as having an allergy to the cold, and although the doctor tried to explain it to me, I didn’t fully understand what it is.
+What exactly are cold alleriges, and what can be done about them?
+I was recently diagnosed as having an allergy to the cold, and although the doctor tried to explain it to me, I didn't fully understand what it is.
 She said the only way to fight off the allergic reaction was to take an antihistamine before going outside.
 I was wondering if that was the only course of prevention, or if there was some other way.

 Pam Smith - High School Student - Ontario, Canada

 The immune system is an intricate, interconnected network designed to protect our bodies from the dangers of the world around us, especially the danger of invasion from infectious organisms of all types or from the civil war of our own cancerous cells turned against us.
 The immune system includes many types of white blood cells, lymph vessels, lymph nodes, a host of specific antibodies, cilia (hair cells for sweeping away unwanted particles), the spleen, tonsils, adenoids, and our largest organ — the flexible, complex barrier we call skin.